 Eileen has been with Child Adovacy Services SEGA, Inc. since December 2013 as an Advocacy and Training Coordinator.

 Eileen is active in Community Theatre, both as an actress and director.
 She and her husband reside in Statesboro and have three children and six grandchildren.

 Sherri is a Florida native, born on Miami Beach, who never dreamed she’d end up living in Georgia.
 She has a B.S. in Animal Science and a Doctorate in Veterinary Medicine from the University of Florida.
 After practicing veterinary medicine in large, mixed, and small animal practices for over 11 years, Sherri obtained her teaching certificate from Armstrong State University.
 In 2019, she retired from teaching science in Effingham County after 22 years in the classroom.
 While teaching, Sherri also volunteered for a number of years as a veterinarian for a local animal rescue group.
 She also coached girls’ soccer at the school and still coaches soccer for the local recreation department.
 Sherri began as a CASA volunteer in September of 2019.
 In April of 2021, she joined the staff at Child Advocacy Services SEGA, Inc. as an Advocacy Coordinator.

 She and her husband reside in Guyton and have two grown children, one spoiled rotten beagle and a cat who rules the house.
 In her spare time, she enjoys reading, hiking, watching soccer, and spending time by the ocean or in the mountains.

-Community Outreach Advocate
+Visitation and Community Outreach Coordinator